History of Cuba: Leadership of Diaz-Canel (2021–present)

-Fidel Castro was succeeded both as the leader of the ruling Communist party in 2011 and as the country's president in 2008 by his brother, Raul Castro.
+Fidel Castro was succeeded both as the first secretary of the ruling Communist party in 2011 and as the president of State Council in 2008 by his brother, Raúl Castro.
 In 2018, Miguel Díaz-Canel took over from Raúl Castro as president.
-In April 2021, Miguel Díaz-Canel succeeded Raul Castro also as the leader of the party, the most powerful post in Cuba.
+In April 2021, Díaz-Canel succeeded Raúl Castro also as the First Secretary of the Communist Party of Cuba, the most powerful position in Cuba.
 He is the first person to hold both the Cuban presidency and the leadership of the Communist Party (PCC) without being a member of the Castro family.